-CSTCM is looking for students who have a realistic view of education and show the desire, motivation, and firm commitment to become dedicated, compassionate, and skilled TCM practitioners.
-The admissions committee assesses applicants throughout the application process.
-The committee reviews each applicant from numerous perspectives, including academic achievement, professional and life experiences, communication skills, and motivation.
-The programs at CSTCM require a strong commitment to learning multiple difficult skills.
-Prospective applicants are welcome to schedule an appointment with a CSTCM representative who will assist the prospective applicant in making a decision about applying.
-They can also arrange a tour of the school and visit some classes.
-We encourage all prospective applicants to visit the school.
-These arrangements can be made with the Recruitment Director.
+CSTCM is looking for students who have a realistic view of education and show the desire, motivation, and firm commitment to become dedicated, compassionate and skilled practitioners of TCM.
+This assessment is made by the admissions committee.
+The committee will review each applicant from numerous perspectives, including academic achievement, professional and life experiences, communication skills, and motivation.
+The program requires a high commitment to learning a number of difficult skills.

 Prospective applicants are welcome to schedule an appointment with a CSTCM representative who will assist the prospective applicant in making a decision about applying.
 They can also arrange a tour of the school and to attend some classes.
 We encourage all prospective applicants to visit the school.
 These arrangements can be made with the Recruitment Director.

-CSTCM has a nondiscrimination policy.
-Qualified applicants are considered based on individual merit without regard to disability, gender, veteran status, marital status, sexual orientation, age, religion, race, or national or ethnic origin.
-This policy applies to all school matters and to all rights, privileges, programs, and activities generally accorded or made available to students at CSTCM.
+CSTCM has a non-discrimination policy.
+Applicants are considered on the basis of individual merit without regard to handicap, gender, sexual orientation, age, religion, race, or national or ethnic origin.
+This policy applies to all matters within the school.

 Application Due Dates and Class Size Restrictions